2022 Ken Nakayama Medal for Excellence in Vision Science – Norma Graham

 Travel Grants Information

 Each year VSS endeavors to support travel to and accommodation at the annual meeting through a travel grants program, subject to availability of funding.
-For 2025, we are pleased to announce funding from Elsevier/Vision Research, NIH/National Eye Institute and NSF.
+For 2025, we are pleased to announce funding from eLife, Elsevier/Vision Research, NIH/National Eye Institute and NSF.
 In addition, in 2022 VSS introduced the John I. Yellott Travel Award.

 Guidelines for Applications